CSCI Y399 Project in Professional Practice

 Y399 internships must be approved by the SOIC before any authorization to enroll will be given.
 The approval decision will be based on the prerequisites listed above.

-To apply, potential interns should go to the SOIC Careers Site and submit an application.
+To apply, potential interns should go to the SOIC Careers Site and submit an application (login and click on 'Internship for Credit').

 School of Informatics and Computing staff will verify that interns are in full compliance with prerequisite requirements.
 After the application has been approved, interns will be authorized to register for the Y399 course.

-Major considerations for the approval of a project internship include whether the intern will have a project assignment providing adequate experience and will be able to write the required project report at the conclusion of your internship.
+Major considerations for the approval of a project internship include (1) whether the intern will have a project assignment providing adequate experience, (2) whether student has provided adequate technical details about the project, its goals, technologies used and information about other responsibilities and activities, and (3) will student be able to write the required project report at the conclusion of your internship.